Advisory Committee

 Melanie is an independent member of the Committee.

-• Lisa Kennedy – Curator and Writer
+• Lisa Kennedy – Curator and writer

 Lisa Kennedy is a curator, historian and writer who advocates for the inclusion of wider perspectives within collections, artworks and the study of history.
 Lisa has worked with and across museums, galleries and cultural spaces, where her research interests focus on better understanding the relevance of these spaces to the widest audience possible.
 Recently, Lisa has worked with Art UK, the Bath & Colonialism Archive Project and University Arts London: Decolonising Arts Institute | Contemporary Art Society to support institutions addressing problematic language alongside accountability frameworks.
 Lisa’s practice centres on improving access to history, art, and culture from a socially engaged lens, while exploring the role of user experience research.